hbctraining/scRNA-seq_online/lessons/01_intro_to_scRNA-seq.md

 ## Conclusions

 While scRNA-seq is a **powerful and insightful method** for the analysis of gene expression with single-cell resolution, there are **many challenges and sources of variation** that can make the analysis of the data complex or limited.
+Throughout the analysis of scRNA-seq data, we will try to account for or regress out variation due to the various sources of uninteresting variation in our data.

 **Overall, we recommend the following:**